 He holds a degree in economics from the Catholic University of Chile, and MA and Ph.D in economics from Harvard University, United States.
-He is a director of companies and senior economist d tenured professor at the University of Chile.
+He is a director of companies and senior economist at CIEPLAN and tenured professor at the University of Chile.
 He was the CEO of CODELCO, Education Minister, National Budget Director and President of Fundación Chile.